PolyArch/cs259/05-miniproj-2.md

 contains arbitrary constants, please explain why they exist or what they might mean.

 * Validation:  For validation, explain the set of kernel parameters you used to validate your model.
 Then present an analysis that shows the error across some range of kernels.
+Compare this to the roofline model.
 Explain what parameter settings the model performs well or poorly on.

 * Architecture Insight: Based on your model, which hardware parameters should future GPUs change if they want to perform better on your implementation of convolution?
 To answer this question,